victorppp/maxthedog/README.md

 # maxthedog
-a following dog for s&box by facepunch
+a following dog for s&box game by facepunch

-work in progress

 credits to https://asset.party/alphaceph/stubborn_birb i used as example